 Article 17 of the General Data Protection Regulation (GDPR) stipulates the Right to Erasure, often referred to as the Right to be Forgotten.
 While the regulation specifies some requirements as to what controllers must do with data requested to be “erased”, it does not expressly define what the term erasure means.
-The California Consumer Protection Act (CCPA) also has this provision.
+The California Consumer Protection Act (CCPA) and the Cayman Islands Data Protection Law (DPL) also have this provision.

 - define (classify) PII specific to an individual, group, or any PII attributes in general